Snownee/FruitfulFun/README.md

 ![Bee Inspector](art/Bee%20Inspector.webp)

-Bees now have different traits and they basically inherit according to Mendel's law.
+Bees now have different traits, and they basically inherit according to Mendel's law.
 You can unlock some new perks and looks, and even be able to ride on a flying bee.
 In each new world, the genes will have a random code, so you will have to guess their effects each time.
 Here provides a mutagen, using it on parents can let you influence the genes of their baby a little bit.
 (Jade mod is highly recommended for viewing genetic and pollination information.)
+This module can be disabled in the configuration.

 ## Fruit-themed Foods 🍰